smitishakya/skincare-api/README.md

 4. GET /reviews that returns a list of reviews posted by the users making their reccomendation for the product that worked for them.

 5. POST /reviews that accepts a JSON object representing a review and adds it to the list of reviews after validation.
+  Review POST includes:
+ - name : name of your recommnendation product
+ - rating: rate based on your experience
+ - comment: comment down briefly about the product

 6. DELETE /reviews/:id that deletes the reviews with the given ID.